hkfrei/alpinePassMap/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* [UDACITY](https://www.udacity.com) for the code examples on how to work with the directions service.
+* [UDACITY](https://www.udacity.com) for the code examples on how to work with the Google directions service.
 * [Material Design Lite](https://getmdl.io/index.html) for some awesome layout elements (css and javascript).
 * The awesome [BLENDID](https://github.com/vigetlabs/blendid/blob/master/README.md) task and build tools.
 With that, I finally found a good way to organize my code in modules.
 * [Wikipedia](https://de.wikipedia.org/) For the use of their API.